 This could happen even if the interest rate on your ARM remains unchanged – if house prices fall sharply enough, you may owe more than what is still owed on your original mortgage balance.

-When you need financial stability in your life going with an adjustable rate is not the way to do it.
-One the other hand, if it is the only way to get into a home, it may make sense.
+When you need financial stability, going with an adjustable rate is not the way to do it.
+On the other hand, if it is the only way to get into a home, it may make sense.